Humpback Whales

 Homalco (ayʔaǰuθɛm) Name: Qʷ̓ənɛs, pronounced [kwan-ness]

-As the fifth-largest whale in the world, humpbacks can grow to an estimated 17m in length and weigh 40 thousand kilograms or more with the largest one ever found clocking in at 27m long and 90 metric tons!
+As the fifth-largest whale in the world, humpbacks can grow to an estimated 17m in length and weigh 40 thousand kilograms or more.
+The largest one ever found clocked in at 27m long and 90 metric tons!

 Humpback Whale Jumping